sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 -- features/

+---- shared_feature/ (a pseudo-feature to coordinate among all the features)

 -- shared/

 -- core/

-It also follows a layered structure:
+It also follows a layered and modular structure:

 main.dart -> app.dart -> root_screen.dart -> features/ -> shared/ -> core/.